 With the attention span needed to care for pigeons, Lane believes modern life has shifted attention elsewhere.

-“The youngsters now have got different interests.
-When a lot of the current members started, it was a different world,” she said.
+“The youngsters now have got different interests, when a lot of the current members started, it was a different world,” she said.

 “There was nothing to draw us to the PlayStations and video games, and we are just in different times so I can’t really see it making a comeback.”

+Despite its decline, pigeon keeping remains a demanding and time-consuming commitment.
 Whilst pigeons are animals that are easy to feed, the hobby itself requires constant care and discipline.

-“It’s not a hobby where you say ‘I’ll do that today but tomorrow I don’t feel like it,” Lane explained.
+“It’s not a hobby where you say, ‘I’ll do that today, but tomorrow I don’t feel like it’,” Lane explained.

 “It’s a big commitment when you’ve got livestock, it’s not like walking the dog.”

-However, the sport has transformed into a large and lucrative industry in China, due to the betting aspects with over 100,000 pigeon breeders living in Beijing alone.
+However, the sport has transformed into a large and lucrative industry in China due to the betting aspects, with over 100,000 pigeon breeders living in Beijing alone.

 She said: “I know in Asia, they buy a lot of birds and also pay a lot of money for them.

-“Funnily enough, about 30 years ago people used to pool their birds and say ‘We’ll put 10p or whatever on that and that’s how it was.
+“Funnily enough, about 30 years ago people used to pool their birds and say, ‘We’ll put 10p or whatever on that,’ and that’s how it was.

 Follow the rest of today’s sporting news in our live blog below: